When Raising the Roof Raises Questions

 Does the Shingle Color Increase the Temperature of a House?

-Another shingle-related debate is whether or not dark shingles makes a house hotter.
-It is a fact that black shingles can increase the temperature of your Paradise Valley roof by 8-10 degrees.
-However, an increase in roof temperature does not affect the temperature of a home if the attic has proper ventilation.
+Another shingle-related debate is whether or not dark shingles make a house hotter.
+It is a fact that black shingles can increase the temperature of your Paradise Valley roof by 8-10 degrees Fahrenheit.
+However, an increase in roof temperature does not typically affect the temperature of a home if the attic has proper ventilation and lower levels have optimized insulation.

-Both dark and light roofs absorb and transfer heat downward into a house.
-The difference is black shingles have a tendency to transfer heat sooner in the morning, and transfer heat later in the afternoon – compared to lighter colored shingles.
+Both dark and light roofs absorb and transfer heat in the same way: downward.
+The difference is black shingles, compared to lighter-colored options, have a tendency to transfer heat sooner in the morning, and transfer heat longer and later into the afternoon.
+If a home doesn’t have an energy efficient design or a properly ventilated upper level, internal temperatures may rise by 10 or even up to 20 degrees.

 What about Shingles that are not White or Black?

-Based upon the data, evidence demonstrates that lighter materials reflect more light and do not heat up the internal roof structure as much as black.
-However, there is not enough data to determine if dark/black materials degrade quicker compared to light colored materials.
+Based upon the data, evidence demonstrates that lighter materials reflect more light and do not heat up the internal roof structure as much as darker hues.
+However, there is not enough data to determine if black and jetty materials degrade quicker compared to whites and light neutrals.

-Are you in need of more answers about the types of shingle roofing for your Mesa home?
-Don’t wait, and contact us today at (480) 226-4245, and get Express Roofing LLC on the job.
-Our other services include tile roofing, flat roofing, and foam restoration roofing for residential or commercial.
-Our experienced roofer will be happy to help you with any questions or concerns you may have.
+Are you in need of more answers about the types of shingle roofing for your Maricopa County home?
+Don’t wait!
+Contact us today at (480) 226-4245 to get Express Roofing LLC on the job.
+Our other services include tile roofing, flat roofing, and foam restoration roofing for residential or commercial properties.
+Our experienced team of professional roofers will be happy to help you with any questions or concerns you may have.